aibit0111/movie_rate/README.md

 ﻿MOVIE RATE

-This is bascially the movie view app using express.js and mongoose model from scratch.
+This is basically the movie view app using express.js and mongoose model from scratch.
 It uses routes and body parser.